-Categories in commercetools group and organize products in hierarchical structures.
+Categories group and organize products in hierarchical structures.

-The main use for categories is to organize navigation structures in an ecommerce frontend.
+The main use for categories is to organize navigation structures in a storefront.

 However, you can also use categories for other business reasons, like the following:

 - Creating promotions or seasonal sales,

 Categories are also helpful during the day-to-day maintenance of a project, as all product searches are filterable by categories.

 We recommend that the first step of your product modeling process is modeling product categories.
 Categories can help define what eventually become Product Types.

 A category can have any number of subcategories.
 Collectively, you can think of this as a category tree with many branches of sub-categories.
 When defining your category structure, keep in mind that many aspects of the site’s navigation are driven by the category tree.

 For example, a fashion brand might categorize “pants” in their products in one of two ways, depending on what was important for their navigation: